-The market value of the Library's investments had a gain of nearly \$287,100 due to an increase in the market.
-Private donations and governmental revenues decreased by \$457,900 when compared to fiscal year 2011.
-City General Funds decreased by \$123,000 compounded by decreases in Federal/State Funding of about \$482,600.
-We also experienced an increase in private grants, "e-rate" funds and donations of \$147,700.
-The poor economy has negatively impacted library investments and operating budget support over the last several years and we have been advised to expect future budget reductions.
+The market value of the Library's investments had a gain of nearly \$3,578,000 due to an increase in the market.
+Private donations and governmental revenues increased by \$2,044,600 when compared to fiscal year 2012.
+City General Funds increased by \$564,300 and Federal/State Funding increased by approximately \$686,700.
+We also experienced an increase in private grants, "e-rate" funds and donations of \$793,600.

+The improving economy has positively impacted library investments this year however public operating budget support has lagged over the last several years and we have been advised to expect future funding to be relatively flat at best.
 The Library is no longer operating under a City General Fund hiring and non-essential budget freeze, which has allowed some stabilization in hours and services.
 Next year's State funding of the State Library Resource Center is expected to remain relatively flat which will allow us to avoid reductions in State services.
-The Library just completed year two of its three year Strategic Plan that will take into consideration the new fiscal realities as we continue our efforts at providing the best possible service to our City and State customers.
+The Library just completed year three of its Strategic Plan and developed a new one that will take into consideration the new fiscal realities as we continue our efforts at providing the best possible service to our City and State customers.